mtiller/ModelicaBook/text/source/behavior/discrete.rst

 .. index:: ! time events

 The simplest types of events are ones that happen at a particular time.
-These are, not surprisingly, called "time events."
+These are, not surprisingly, called "time events".
 Because these events are tied to time, we know what time they will occur even before they happen.
 Examples of time events would be things like changes triggered by some kind of digital clock that is activated at